vfcash/LIVE_IMAGE/README.md

 I don't know how access was gained to the server and for this reason, it's become more hassle that it is worth to keep the service running.

-This repository contains the blockchain file, and the www directory for the [vfcash.uk](https://vfcash.uk) website.
+This repository contains the blockchain file, and the www directory for the now defunct [vfcash.uk](https://vfcash.uk) website.